Please note that this program is currently full and is not accepting more students at this time. You may be interested in these other programs:

 The healthcare industry is one of the largest and fastest growing industries in the world.
 As technologies in the field advance, the number of new and exciting career opportunities continues to rise.
 With so many options, both existing and on the horizon, students interested in the medical and healthcare sector require exposure across the vast possibilities that will be available to them.

-High school students in the Summer College Pre-Med and Healthcare Professions program will explore the spectrum of healthcare, from obstetrics to gerontology, from psychology to physical therapy, from nutrition to neuroscience, to name a few.
+High school students in the Summer College Pre-Med and Healthcare Professions program will explore the spectrum of healthcare, from obstetrics to gerontology, psychology to physical therapy, nutrition to neuroscience, and more.
 Gaining insights into these fields is important for high school students as the variety of healthcare jobs require different degrees, certificates, practicum hours, and more.
 This program will help students as they consider what their journey will look like as they work towards becoming a healthcare professional.

-Four of Syracuse University schools and colleges are collaborating to offer this unique Summer College program: The College of Arts & Sciences, The College of Engineering and Computer Science, The David B. Falk College of Sport and Human Dynamics, and the School of Education.
+Five of Syracuse University schools and colleges are collaborating to offer this unique Summer College program: The College of Arts & Sciences, The College of Engineering and Computer Science, The David B. Falk College of Sport and Human Dynamics, the School of Education, and the Maxwell School of Citizenship and Public Affairs.

 There is no specific major, minor, area of research, or academic program that is required by professional schools.
 Pre-health students must complete requisite courses (predominantly sciences), but they are strongly encouraged to select a major that reflects their personal and academic interests.
 Students are encouraged to explore the many majors, minors and Integrated Learning Majors offered at Syracuse and pursue the academic plan that is right for them.
 Possibilities offered within the previously mentioned schools and colleges include: